Shaws Bay Precinct

 This stage of the CZMP is of great importance for the health of the bay.
 Council is discussing proposals with Department of Primary Industries - Fisheries and Office of Environment and Heritage.

-Council has submitted a grant application to OEH for funding to advance the investigation, studies, approvals and licences required to progress the dredging works.
+Council has received grant funding from the OEH to advance the investigation, studies, approvals and licences required to progress the dredging works.

 Funding partners: Ballina Shire Council, Department of Industry - Lands, Office of Environment and Heritage.

 Action 3: Improve Compton Drive Foreshore

 Objective: Enhance safety and recreational amenity of the foreshore and improve stormwater systems and treatments.

 Objective: Enhance ecological value, foreshore access and recreational amenity of the Park.